Torridon: Location

 Torridon is on the west coast of Scotland, 109 mi north of Fort William and 80 mi west of Inverness.
 Situated in an area well known to climbers, photographers, wildlife enthusiasts, hikers, and visitors from around the world, the surrounding mountains rise steeply to 3,500 ft from the deep sea lochs.
-There is a hotel, The Torridon, and a youth hostel.
+The village lies at the north of the bay at the head of Loch Torridon, with the village of Annat lying at the south end of the bay.
+The name Torridon is however often applied to the whole area at the head of the loch, including both settlements.